MvPorcalla/Project-checklist/README.md

 ## 📂 Detailed Project Notes (Optional)

 You can add more details inside the `/ideas` folder as you develop each project.

----

-## 📌 Progress
-- Feel free to use GitHub Projects to create task boards and track milestones.